Home Automation – It’s a Family Affair

 This week, we would like to share a terrific article that was written by Amanda Broadfoot for Yahoo answers.
-She does an excellent job of going through the whole process of taking your time and doing home automation right.
+She does an excellent job of going through the whole process of taking your time and Planning for a smart home right.
 We are especially happy that she wants you to check your integrator carefully for experience, commitment and certification, all the things we offer at OneTouch Automation.
 Enjoy!

 Calling a Family Meeting

 It’s time to get everyone involved.
-Everyone who lives in your house, spends a lot of time there or would like to know how to turn the lightson and off: Involve your kids, your parents, your employees.
+Everyone who lives in your house, spends a lot of time there or would like to know how to turn the lightson and off.
+Involve your partner, your kids, your parents, your best friend.
 Serve snacks and brainstorm, and write down all your ideas.
 What do you want your new electronic house to do?

 At first, you might balk at the idea of including friends and staff in your planning process.
 But we’re not recommending you ask the nanny for her opinion on what carpet to buy for the foyer (unless she’s got really good taste).
 She should, however, know about any electronics that the kids will have to operate or security measures you plan to install.
 And your gardener or landscaper might have some good suggestions about outdoor lighting, such as places that could be visually appealing and safe if they were more brightly illuminated.